-349 GLOSSARY RESPONSIBLE GOLD, SILVER, PGM, SUPPLY CHAINS AND HUMAN RIGHTS HEALTH, SAFETY AND ENVIRONMENT DIAMOND AND COLOURED RESPONSIBLE MINING GENERAL LABOUR RIGHTS AND INTRODUCTION REQUIREMENTS GEMSTONE PRODUCTS
+349 GLOSSARY RESPONSIBLE GOLD, SILVER, PGM, SUPPLY CHAINS AND HUMAN RIGHTS HEALTH, SAFETY AND ENVIRONMENT DIAMOND AND COLOURED GEMSTONE PRODUCTS RESPONSIBLE MINING GENERAL LABOUR RIGHTS AND INTRODUCTION REQUIREMENTS

-- In general terms, withdrawal volume = discharge volume + consumption volume + any change in the volume of onsite water storage. - If meteorological data are available, consider incorporating evaporation into the water balance, in particular where large process water bodies are present. - When calculating withdrawal, usage and discharge volumes, consider all types (e.g., freshwater, brine, potable, recycled, etc.) and sources (ocean, lakes, rivers, municipal supply, ground water, water treatment plants, etc.) from/to surface or subsurface waters, and sewers and stormwater drains that lead to rivers, oceans, lakes, wetlands, treatment facilities, or ground water. - · Remember to include water diversions in your risk assessment: while you may not actively manage or use diverted water, it can still present risks to your operations and the catchment. - Differentiation between direct water withdrawal from a catchment area or aguifers and public water systems that are controlled by a utility company is useful when assessing water related risks and opportunities. - For every new project (or significant change to existing projects), assess potential water impacts in the catchment area through an environmental and social impact assessment that includes processes for stakeholder engagement and aligns with COP 35 Impact assessment. - · Remember to evaluate dependencies on water and environmental thresholds; and as water catchments can have many users, make sure you also consider cumulative impacts. - Sources such as the ICMM Water Reporting Guidelines, the US EPA Lean & Water Toolkit or GRI 303 Water and Effluents can be used to establish meaningful water metrics to measure water-related performance at your site.
-Use these metrics to: - collate simple, consistent data on water withdrawal, discharge, consumption and efficiency for each site; - compile this internal data into a company-wide dataset; and - use it to feed into formal external reporting systems such as the CEO Water Mandate, CDP Water and Global Reporting Initiative. - The World Resources Institute (WRI) Aqueduct Country and River Basin Rankings have identified and assessed water scarcity risk based on 180 countries and over 100 specific water catchments.
-Whether the Entity is located in a water-scarce region could provide significant input into assessing waterrelated risks. - Other tools and resources that can be used include: - Alliance for Water Stewardship International Water Stewardship Standard, - For hydropower facilities that are within the Area of Influence, the Hydropower Sustainability Assessment Protocol may be relevant. - ISO 14046:2014 on Environmental management Water footprint Principles, requirements and guidelines. - WWF's Water Risk Filter and WWF's Contextual Water Targets guide.
+- In general terms, withdrawal volume = discharge volume + consumption volume + any change in the volume of onsite water storage. - If meteorological data are available, consider incorporating evaporation into the water balance, in particular where large process water bodies are present. - When calculating withdrawal, usage and discharge volumes, consider all types (e.g., freshwater, brine, potable, recycled, etc.) and sources (ocean, lakes, rivers, municipal supply, ground water, water treatment plants, etc.) from/to surface or subsurface waters, and sewers and stormwater drains that lead to rivers, oceans, lakes, wetlands, treatment facilities, or ground water. - · Remember to include water diversions in your risk assessment: while you may not actively manage or use diverted water, it can still present risks to your operations and the catchment. - Differentiation between direct water withdrawal from a catchment area or aguifers and public water systems that are controlled by a utility company is useful when assessing water related risks and opportunities. - For every new project (or significant change to existing projects), assess potential water impacts in the catchment area through an environmental and social impact assessment that includes processes for stakeholder engagement and aligns with COP 35 Impact assessment. - · Remember to evaluate dependencies on water and environmental thresholds; and as water catchments can have many users, make sure you also consider cumulative impacts. - Use meaningful metrics to measure water-related performance at your site.
+In particular, consider following the ICMM water reporting guidance and: - collate simple, consistent data on water withdrawal, discharge, consumption and efficiency for each - compile this internal data into a company-wide dataset; and - use it to feed into formal external reporting systems such as the CEO Water Mandate, CDP Water and Global Reporting Initiative. - The World Resources Institute (WRI) Aqueduct Country and River Basin Rankings have identified and assessed water scarcity risk based on 180 countries and over 100 specific water catchments.
+Whether the Entity is located in a water-scarce region could provide significant input into assessing water-related risks. - Other tools and resources that can be used include: - Alliance for Water Stewardship International Water Stewardship Standard, - For hydropower facilities that are within the Area of Influence, the Hydropower Sustainability Assessment Protocol may be relevant. - ISO 14046:2014 on Environmental management Water footprint Principles, requirements and guidelines. - WWF's Water Risk Filter and WWF's Contextual Water Targets guide.